misalima/misalima/README.md

 - ⚡ Fun fact: ...
 -->
 👨‍🏫I'm also an English teacher, and I am currently working in a highschool in Sao Sebastiao, AL, Brazil.
-🌱 I am currently learning more about front-end web development, using technologies such as Html, CSS and Javascript, as well as some back-end with Node.js and Express.
+🌱 I am currently learning more about back-end web development, using technologies such as Go and Node.js.
+I'm always in contact with some front-end technologies though, like React and Vue.js.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=misalima&show_icons=true&theme=dark)